jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Process Manager

 This pattern splits a large process into smaller steps that may not be sequential and may not be known at design time.
+The Process Manager maintains the state of the process and calculates each step.

 ```fsharp
 module Process =